 Technology usage increased across industries, and more companies modified their organizational plans and goals to accommodate the new normal.
-Most corporations and organizations, it is believed, focus their staffing teams, along with other last-phase operations, on developing strategies for the following end of the year.
-Last year was the year for a huge number of resignations to seek better opportunities and change profiles and upskill once a career and become more known to latest trends and technologies.
-There was a record-breaking 2.9% of working individuals quit their jobs according to the Bureau of labor statistics.
+Most corporations and organizations, it is believed, focus their staffing teams, along with other last-phase operations, on developing strategies for the following the end of the year.
+Last year was the year for a huge number of resignations to seek better opportunities and change of profiles and upskilling once a career and becoming more known to latest trends and technologies.
+There was a record-breaking 2.9% of the working individuals quit their jobs according to the Bureau of labor statistics.
 The 2021 State of Developer Recruitment Report by HackerEarth is based on survey data from 2,500 engineering managers and HR experts from 79 countries employed in the sector such as technology, pharmaceuticals, retail, automobiles, infrastructure, financing, media, government, and insurance.
 The goal of the report is to lay out the best practices for hiring experts and development prospects, as well as to assess the post-pandemic hiring landscape.

 It’s important to realize that the generalist strategy from 2010 will not work in 2022.
 Today, one has the resources and technology to assist them in quickly acquiring qualified and top employees.
 Machine learning and artificial intelligence, as well as hiring platforms, online social media platforms, and data-driven assessment tools, will supply all of the data needed for any profile.
 Following that, you create a customized profile based on data with complete clarity on the role’s aim, desired outcome, required competencies, and assumed interests and needs for that role.
 AI/Machine Learning investments in India are expected to grow at a CAGR of 33.49 percent until 2023, according to industry predictions.